DeepankDixit/chat-with-mysql/README.md

 **Most important bit:**

 We will not be using an Agent for this app.
 We are just using a Chain.
-In real-life you would be using an Agent for this task as that would be more sophisticated.
-But we will be working with SQL chains to see how well can they do for chatting with SQL task.
+In real life, you would be using an Agent for this task as that would be more sophisticated.
+But we will be working with SQL chains to see how well they can do for chatting with SQL tasks.

-Let's go over the basic ways to create a Q&A chain and agent over a SQL database.
+Let's review the basic ways to create a Q&A chain and agent over a SQL database.
 These systems allow us to ask a question about the data in a SQL database and get back a natural language answer.
-The main difference between the two is that our agent can query the database in a loop as many time as it needs to answer the question.
+The main difference between the two is that our agent can query the database in a loop as many times as it needs to answer the question.

-At a high-level, the steps of any SQL chain and agent are:
+At a high level, the steps of any SQL chain and agent are:

-1. Convert question to SQL query: Model converts user input to a SQL query.
+1. Convert question to SQL query: The model converts user input to an SQL query.
 2. Execute SQL query: Execute the SQL query.
-3. Answer the question: Model responds to user input using the query results.
+3. Answer the question: The model responds to user input using the query results.

 <img width="1346" alt="image" src="https://github.com/DeepankDixit/chat-with-mysql/assets/22991058/5d8c4185-5da8-42ec-bee5-27b07026a504">
 [Reference](https://python.langchain.com/docs/use_cases/sql/quickstart/)